Information on How to Have a DUI or DWI Charge Reduced

 8. Why Breathalyzer Test Results May Not Be Accurate

 While failing a roadside breath or police station Breathalyzer test may seem like a DUI case against a driver will be easy for the prosecution attorney to prove, this is often not case of what happens if proper legal help is obtained .

 There are many factors that can lead to false or inaccurate roadside DUI breath test or police station Breathalyzer readings, including:

 - Breath test machine equipment that is faulty or not maintained properly.

 - There are certain medical issues such as acid reflux that can cause false positive blood alcohol content (BAC) readings.

-9. What are some other common examples of DUI charges being dismissed?
+9. What are some other common examples of driving under the influence charges being dismissed?

-10. How likely is it that DUI charges can be reduced?
+10. How likely is it that charges in a DUI case can actually get reduced?

 11. Can I negotiate with the prosecutor for my DUI case without a lawyer?

 When it comes to the best chances of success in any court case, and especially given the complexity and serious penalties of a DUI offense case – it is not a wise idea to attempt to talk with or try and negotiate a plea bargain without a lawyer to advise a person in what to do next.
 This is especially important because if there is any hope of being able to have a DUI or DWI infraction lowered with a plea bargain to a reduced offense, there will likely be only the one chance to have this happen.